One Second Champion: Critical response

-Edmund Lee of South China Morning Post gave the film 3/5 stars and recognized the delivery of an ultimate underdog story with a rousing climax in the final boxing match, highlighting the energetic performances and standout moments from Chiu Sin Hang, Lin Min Chen, and Hung Cheuk Lok.
+Edmund Lee of South China Morning Post gave the film 3/5 stars and recognized the delivery of an ultimate underdog story with a rousing climax in the final boxing match, particularly the energetic performances and standout moments from Chiu Sin-hang, Lin Min Chen, and Hung Cheuk-lok.
 Lee also ranked the film 14th out of the 32 Hong Kong films theatrically released in 2021.
 Kwok Kar Peng of AsiaOne praised the film for its polished execution, well-developed characters, captivating cinematography during boxing matches, and its uplifting theme of underdogs transforming their lives through determination and shifts in perspective, making it a feel-good flick that offered a hopeful message.

-Yan Kei of Hong Kong Inmedia recommended the film for its engaging story, fast pacing, and Endy Chow's impressive performance, emphasizing its enjoyment factor beyond mere localness.
+Yan Kei of Hong Kong Inmedia recommended the film for its engaging story, fast pacing, and Endy Chow's impressive performance, finding its enjoyment beyond "mere localness".
 Ho Siu-bun of am730 lauded the film with a decent level of quality, noting the director's improvement from his previous work, but also pointed out some shortcomings in the execution of comedy and the absence of dramatic elements.